-We heard this week that our home province was hit with a major snowstorm. 😩 Here below we’ve photographed this park which was taken on that very same day!The plastic sheets which get attached to the laundry is for what purpose exactly???
+We heard this week that our home province was hit with a major snowstorm. 😩 Here below we’ve photographed this park which was taken on that very same day!The plastic sheets that get attached to the laundry are for what purpose exactly???
 We have been seeing this being done quite a bit.
-Stayed tuned we’ll let you know if we find out.Below is a beautiful scenic view of the historical center of Porto and its Ribeira waterfront area (which is along the Douro river).
+Stay tuned we’ll let you know if we find out.Below is a beautiful scenic view of the historical center of Porto and its Ribeira waterfront area (which is along the Douro River).
 This photo was taken during our walk across the Dom Luis bridge.A nice wine bar on the Ribeira.
 Why not do a sampling of wine!
 Bacchus Vini wine bar.

 His & Hers ❤️

-A Sunday stroll on the Rua des Flores.Having fun in the Almeda Square (below).
+A Sunday stroll on the Rua des Flores.Having fun in Almeda Square (below).